 Routine Sanding and Oiling

-Annual Maintenance: Light sanding followed by oiling should be done annually to maintain the surface and keep it looking fresh.
+Conduct light sanding followed by oiling annually to maintain the surface and keep it looking fresh.
+This not only preserves the wood’s appearance but also its functionality.

 Complete Refinishing

-Every 3-5 Years: Depending on the level of use and your aesthetic preferences, consider a full refinish every few years.
-This helps repair deeper damage and restore the countertop to like-new condition.
+Every 3-5 years, depending on the level of use and aesthetic preferences, consider a full refinish.
+This extensive care helps repair deeper damage and restore the countertop to like-new condition.

 Alternative Care Methods